madsjakob/MJ.Framework/README.md

 MJ.Framework
 ============

-A framework for building applications
+A framework for building applications.